mendix/docs/content/refguide/native-template.md

 To determine which version of the Native Template you should use, do the following:

-1. Note which version of Studio Pro you are using, for example 9.0.0.
+1. Note which version of Studio Pro you are using, for example *9.0.0*.
 1. Navigate to the [Native Template mendix_version.json file](https://github.com/mendix/native-template/blob/master/mendix_version.json).

 The keys represent the Mendix Studio Pro version.
 The `min` and `max` values are the minimum and maximum Native Template versions supported:

 {{% image_container width="200" %}}![iOS output](attachments/native-template/mendix-version.png){{% /image_container %}}

-So like in the example picture shown above, in the case of Mendix Studio Pro 8.9.x, you could choose any Native Template version from 4.0.0 to the latest.
-Ideally you should choose the most recent supported version.
+So like in the example shown above, in the case of Mendix Studio Pro 8.9.x you could choose any Native Template version from 4.0.0 to the latest.
+Ideally, you should choose the most recent supported version.

-## 4 Auto linking dependencies
+## 4 Auto-Linking Dependencies

-React Native Modules, are npm packages, that include dependencies that need to be linked with the platform specific projects so that they can be compiled with the apps.
+React Native modules are npm packages that include dependencies which must be linked with your platform-specific projects so that the React Native modules can be compiled with the apps.

-As auto linking, we describe the automated process of linking a React Native Module with the platform specific projects.
+As with auto-linking, we describe the automated process of linking a React Native Module with the platform-specific projects.

-Native Template supports fully the [React Native's CLI auto linking capabilities](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).
-Libraries that are auto linkable by default will be correctly linked to the platform specific projects.
+The Native Template fully supports the [React Native's CLI auto-linking capabilities](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).
+Libraries that are auto-linkable by default will be correctly linked to the platform-specific projects.

-For libraries that are not fully auto linkable, those are usually libraries that require special initialisation, we extended upon the default auto linking capabilities.
-For now this process is limited to know capabilities.
+For libraries that are not fully auto-linkable (those are usually libraries that require special initialization) we extended the default auto-linking capabilities.
+This process is limited to know capabilities.
 We will expand the documentation when the API becomes public.

 ## 5 Native Mobile Toolkit